Qaiser Naqvi: Early life

-Qaiser was born in 1958 on December 8th in Karachi, Pakistan.
+Qaiser was born in 1958 on 8 December in Karachi, Pakistan.
 She completed her studies from University of Karachi.
-She started working at Radio Pakistan in Lahore in 1970s.
+She started working at Radio Pakistan in Lahore in 1970 and also worked as a radio presenter.

 Career

-She made her debut as an actress on PTV in 1970s.
-She was noted for her roles in dramas Intezar Farmaiye, Sassi, Tapish, Mera Nam Hai Muhabbat, Chhoti Si Duniya and Uljhan.
+She made her debut as an actress on PTV in 1973.
+She was noted for her roles in the dramas Intezar Farmaiye, Sassi, Tapish, Mera Nam Hai Muhabbat, Chhoti Si Duniya and Uljhan.
 She also appeared in dramas Kaash Main Teri Beti Na Hoti, Moorat, Ahmed Habib Ki Betiyan, Riyasat, Tootay Huway Per and Omer Dadi Aur Gharwale.
-Since then she appeared in dramas Humnasheen, Meri Ladli, Iqraar, Bhai, Shikwa, Kaanch Ki Guriya and Hari Hari Churiyaan.
-In 2015 she appeared in movie Manto and she also appeared in telefilms.
+Since then, she appeared in dramas Humnasheen, Meri Ladli, Iqraar, Bhai, Shikwa, Kaanch Ki Guriya and Hari Hari Churiyaan.
+In 2015, she appeared in the movie Manto and has also appeared in telefilms.

 Personal life

-Her husband died in late 1970s.
+Her husband died in the late 1970s.
 She has four daughters.

+Actor Samar Abbas Jaffri is her great-grandson.